 These are just a few examples of the many visas that the U.S. offers.
 Without guidance, it can be easy to get overwhelmed with the choices.
 This is one reason why it’s a good idea to get trustworthy legal counsel for such issues.

-The team at Rozas and Associates in all three locations of Baton Rouge, Alexandria and Lafayette is well-equipped to handle any of your immigration needs.
+The team at Rozas and Associates in the locations of Baton Rouge, Alexandria, and Lafayette is well-equipped to handle any of your immigration needs.
+We even service Mississippi areas like Adams County.
 Whether you want to know if you are eligible for any of the visas mentioned, or you are working on behalf of a loved one, our dedicated staff of English and Spanish speaking lawyers is waiting to assist you.
 Contact us today for more information about the different work visas or to speak with someone about other immigration and detention center issues.